josenavas/metoo/README.md

 microbial-ecology specific types, as well as arbitrary user-defined types.

 ### Plugin System
-The plugin system will replace the collection of scripts currently in QIIME by providing a repository of domain-specific computation (e.g., methods, algorithms, and analyses commonly used in microbial ecology) that has been registered with QIIME2.
+The plugin system will replace QIIME's current collection of scripts by providing a repository of domain-specific computation (e.g., methods, algorithms, and analyses commonly used in microbial ecology) that has been registered with QIIME2.